-Quantitative psychology is central to all aspects of psychology: science, education, public interest and practice.
+Quantitative Methods, Measurement, and Statistics is central to all aspects of social and behavioral sciences: science, education, public interest, and practice.
 This essential role of quantitative psychology is reflected in the fact that Division 5 - Evaluation, Measurement, and Statistics - is one of the Charter Divisions of the APA.

-Within each area, quantitative psychologists develop new methodologies and evaluate existing methodologies to examine their behavior under conditions that exist in psychological data (e.g., with small samples).
-This work supports the substantive research of all areas within psychology.
+Within each area, faculty in the QMMS program develop new methodologies and evaluate existing methodologies to examine their behavior under conditions that exist in psychological data (e.g., with small samples).
+This work supports the substantive research of all areas within social and behavioral sciences.

-At UC Merced, Psychological Sciences faculty members with interests in quantitative psychology have strengths in a wide array of topics, including Bayesian statistics, experimental and quasi-experimental design, meta-analysis, propensity score analysis, psychometric theory, structural equation modeling, hierarchical linear modeling, item response theory, longitudinal statistical modeling, sample size planning and statistics that are robust to violations of assumption.
+Faculty in the QMMS program have strengths in a wide array of topics, including Bayesian statistics, experimental and quasi-experimental design, meta-analysis, propensity score analysis, psychometric theory, structural equation modeling, hierarchical linear modeling, item response theory, longitudinal statistical modeling, sample size planning and statistics that are robust to violations of assumption.

 Courses in these and related areas are available.
 The faculty members range in interests from the applied statistics to basic mathematical statistics.

 ABOUT THE WORKSHOP SERIES: Join us for a series of online short courses on a variety of statistical and research topics.
 All courses are open to UC Merced students, faculty, and researchers.
 The current cost is free, so sign up soon!